danislav/HeartRate/README.md

 Here is an example:
 `[0, 4, 209, 3, 241, 197, 0, 64, 243, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`
 The columns 1, 2 and 3 never changed in my tests.
-Column 4 was 2, 3 and 4 when the clip was reading and I was not disturbing.
-When you move the clip/put headphones/ the value goes to 0 or sometimes 1.
+Column 4 was 2, 3 and 4 when the clip was reading and I was not moving.
+When you move the clip, like to put headphones, the value goes to 0 or sometimes 1.
 So I decided to use this column to filter bad values.
 Columns 5 and 6 change constantly and would be nice to find out what do they mean.
 Then the next columns also never changed.